Blue Heelers: episode guide

 Episodes 7.33 (286)

 After a stakeout fails to intercept a drug shipment into Mt.
 Thomas, Jack's involvement is questioned.
-Anxious to put an end to the allegations against him, Jack comes up with his own theory.
+Anxious to put an end to the corruption allegations against him, Jack comes up with his own theory.
 But things take a dangerous turn when the body of a girl is found and the Heelers start a full-scale search for her murderer.
 Jack's secret plan to prove his innocence inadvertently puts the Heelers in life-threatening danger and one of the Heelers is shot and left for dead.

 Guest Starring: Robert Mammone as Bernie O'Halloran, Sean Scully as Doug Healy, Simon Gleeson as Jamie Mitchell, Joelene Crnogorac as Stephanie Hislop, Christian Bell as Trevor 'Chocka' Block, Richard Neal as David Hislop, Amanda Sandwith as Rohy Pringle, Craig Blumeris as Frank Raynor, Mark Campbell a Plugger Smith, Nicole Moro as Juliet Rush